Frequently Asked Questions

 The manufacturers we partner with have product specialists who hold regular training sessions with our sales and support staff, assuring our high level of product knowledge.
 We have to satisfy their standards in order to become an authorized dealer.
 Our high level of service continues after you have made your sale.

-Before you purchase from an unauthorized dealer, you should consider that some unauthorized dealers sell products with the serial numbers altered, or entirely removed so that the manufacturers cannot track how they obtained these units and what channels or country they are sold in.
+Before you purchase from any unauthorized dealer, you should consider that some unauthorized dealers sell products with the serial numbers altered, or entirely removed so that the manufacturers cannot track how they obtained these units and what channels or country they are sold in.
 This voids the warranty and some dealers will sell refurbished products without informing you of this.
-Please be aware of these potential
+Please be aware of these potential pitfalls and buy from an authorized dealer.

-In an industry where companies come and go, Sterling Adaptives has been working with individuals with disabilities for over 12 years.
+In an industry where companies come and go, Sterling Adaptives has been working with individuals with disabilities for over 15 years.
 When you buy from us, you do so with the peace of mind that we will be here after you have made your purchase, while others will be a memory.

 Adaptive Technology (or assistive technology) is the name for products which help people who cannot use regular versions of products, primarily people with physical disabilities such as limitations to vision, hearing, and mobility.
 In the product sections below you can learn about the basic kinds of Adaptive Technology that might be used by someone with low vision or blindness.